+W0.407.150

-WMST 150 Introduction to Women's and Gender Studies 1
+WMST 150 Introduction to Women's and Gender Studies I

-Select one of the following courses v with a theory or global focus: 1
+Select one of the following cou irses with a theory or global focus: 1

-WMST 220 Introduction to Feminist Theory in Practice
+WMST 220 Feminist Thought and Action

 WMST 221/EAST 222 Passion/Perversion: Japan Film

+WMST/ECON 224 African Women & Social Action

 WMST/PHIL 230 Feminist Philosophy

 WMST/ANTH 232 Gender and Sexuality in South Asia

 WMST/RELI 233 Global Feminism and Religion

 WMST/RELI 248 Religions of the African Diaspora

 WMST 251 Women and Development

 WMST/ANTH 271 Dance and Culture

+WMST/HIST 277 Gender in Africa

 WMST/UNIV 371 Dance, Culture and Politics

 GEOG 323 Gender and Geography

 SPAN 295 Topics in Spanish

-Select one of the following courses v with a focus on the United States: 1
+Select one of the following cou irses with a focus on the United States: 1

 WMST/RELI 219 Contemporary Religion: Race, Gender, and Sexuality

 WMST 222 Queer Studies

 WMST/AFST 227 Race and Sexuality

 WMST/ECON 236 Gender, Race and Poverty

 WMST/RELI 239 Queering Christian Thought

 WMST 318/ECON 319 Economic History of Women in the United States

 WMST/SOCI 328 Mating and Marrying in America

 WMST/SOCI 332 Women and the Penal System

 WMST 333 Black Feminisms

-Two courses from the Women's & Ge ender Studies approved list 2
+Two courses from the Women's s & Gender Studies approved list 2

-Study off campus and/or abroad is strongly encouraged for both majors and minors in women's & gender studies.
+Study off campus and/or abroad is strongly encouraged for both majors and minors in Women's & Gender Studies.
 Internships and field experience also are possible for course credit but should be planned and approved at least six months in advance of the semester in which they are to be taken.